axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/settings/index.rst

 - Reserve

-   To see the reserve action, the user needs permission ``PortalPermission.TASK_DISPLAY_RESERVE_ACTION``.
+   To see the Reserve action, the user needs permission ``PortalPermission.TASK_DISPLAY_RESERVE_ACTION``.

    To reserve a task, the user needs permission